mouhamedkl/express-crud-generator/README.md

 # Express CRUD AUTO

-express-crud-auto automates the creation of RESTful routes and controllers for your Express application.
+express-crud-gen automates the creation of RESTful routes and controllers for your Express application.
 This package enables you to easily set up CRUD (Create, Read, Update, Delete) operations with minimal configuration, allowing you to focus on your application logic rather than boilerplate code.

 ## Installation